Martí Cifuentes: Queens Park Rangers

 On 30 October 2023, it was announced that Cifuentes had been appointed the new head coach of EFL Championship side Queens Park Rangers.
 On 26 April 2024, his QPR side kept their Championship status after a 4–0 win against Leeds United, which ultimately sealed Leicester City's promotion to the Premier League after a year's absence from the top-flight.

 In April 2025, it was reported that Cifuentes' representatives had been in contact with fellow Championship side West Bromwich Albion over the vacant manager's job there.
 On 29 April 2025, Queens Park Rangers announced that they had put Cifuentes on gardening leave ahead of the final match of the 2024–25 season.
 The following day however, it was reported that he was not on West Bromwich Albion's shortlist to become head coach.

 On 24 June 2025, the club announced Cifuentes had left the club by mutual consent.

 Leicester City

-On 15 July 2025, it was announced that Cifuentes had been appointed the new manager of EFL Championship side Leicester City on a 3-year contract.
+On 15 July 2025, it was announced that Cifuentes had been appointed the new manager of EFL Championship side Leicester City on a three-year contract.

+On 25 January 2026, following a 1–2 home defeat to Oxford United the day prior, Cifuentes was sacked by Leicester City following a poor position in the league, which saw them sit in 14th in the table.

+Portland Timbers

+On 21 July 2026, Cifuentes was announced as the new head coach of Major League Soccer club Portland Timbers, subject to approval of the visa process.
+He officially took over as head coach on 11 August.